inkandswitch/capstone/README.md

 Content.register("Counter", Counter) // Register the widget with Content, so other components can render it.
 ```

+### Actors

+The capstone project contains a partially implemented “Actor” system.
+Actors are a means of manipulating documents independent of (for the most part) the React/UI hiearchy.
+Actors send and receive messages which have a "topic" and are addressed to specific documents.
+Actors are generally implemented per-plugin and provide plugin-specific logic for manipulating documents.
+For example, the `BoardActor` provided by the `Board` plugin will handle a `ReceiveDocuments` message by adding those documents to a board as card.

+Widgets can communicate with the Actor system via their `emit` prop. `emit` acts as a pre-addressed message `send` function - all messages sent from the Widget are automatically addressed to the Widget’s own document and sent to the Actor provided by the widget’s plugin.

 ### Debug Tools

 In the developer console for the backend process some debug tools are available